Connect with us

 Lars Eller

 There isn’t a Penguins player who is playing better hockey or closest to his fullest potential than Eller.
-The 35-year-old Swede, who has travailed the NHL path through the media hotbed of the Montreal Canadiens and the relatively quiet Washington Capitals landscape, is generally honest to a fault, especially after a loss.
+The 35-year-old Dane, who has travailed the NHL path through the media hotbed of the Montreal Canadiens and the relatively quiet Washington Capitals landscape, is generally honest to a fault, especially after a loss.

 However, he was wearing this one especially hard.